 Faculty members are reviewed every year and their records in institutional citizenship, teaching and advising, research, and service enter into decisions about salary levels.
-Reviews are conducted at the department and program level with recommendations from chairs and directors forwarded to the Tenure Line Merit Review Committee and the Teaching Track Merit Review Committee.
-These committees review the performance of all faculty members and make recommendations to the dean.
+Reviews are conducted at the department and program level with recommendations from chairs and directors forwarded to the Tenure Line Merit Review Committee and the Teaching-Track Merit Review Committee.
+These elected committees review the performance of all faculty members and make recommendations to the dean.
 A faculty member who fails to submit a vita supplement will receive a 0% raise.

-The Central Administration annually provides the College with a salary pool for the faculty for annual merit increases, as well as a separate pool for promotion increases and half of retention increases.
+The Central Administration annually provides the College with a salary pool for the faculty for annual merit increases, as well as a separate pool for promotion and retention increases.
 Please be aware that each commitment necessarily draws from, and comes at the expense of, the overall resource pool.

 The timetable and mechanics of the salary process for the teaching-track and the tenure-line faculty are similar.
 For members of the teaching-track faculty, the chief criteria for annual salary determination are pedagogical, focusing on the quality of the individual's teaching or on other activities closely related to the teaching-track faculty member's role as a teacher.
 Service and research/creative work are also important but subordinate components of the teaching-track position.
 The faculty member spells out their responsibilities and accomplishments for the year in the annual vita supplement, discussing any pedagogical research or related scholarly activity or creative publication or exhibition, and showing how it bears on the quality of their teaching and the success of the department's teaching mission.
 In determining salary recommendations, the department chair reviews the faculty member's vita supplement, students' evaluations and/or other methods established by the department for measuring teaching as appropriate, the contributions the faculty member has made to the intellectual and professional life of the department, and other evidence.
-More information about evaluation and compensation can be found https://www.weinberg.northwestern.edu/faculty/career/evaluation-compensation/)
+More information can be found at the Weinberg College Faculty Evaluation and Compensation page.